Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Amalgamation patterns and their realisations

 \section{Amalgamation patterns and their realisations}

-\paragraph*{Basic conventions.} Dealing with relational structures we always appeal to a fixed finite relational signature $\sigma$ and typically write $\str{A} = (A, (R^\str{A})_{R \in \sigma})$ for a $\sigma$-structure over universe $A$ with interpretations $R^{\str{A}} \subset A^r$ for a relation symbol $R \in \sigma$ of arity $r = \mathrm{ar}(R)$.
-By \emph{substructures} $\str{A}_0 \subset \str{A}$ we always mean induced substructures $\str{A}_0 = \str{A}\restr A_0$ unless otherwise indicated, in which case we speak of \emph{weak substructures}.
-We shall often have occasion to consider more complex scenarios that involve e.g.\ some $\sigma$-structure together with a family of substructures, or families of partial isomorphisms within some $\str{A}$ or between the members of a family of $\sigma$-structures, et cetera.
+\paragraph*{Basic conventions.} Dealing with relational structures we always appeal to a fixed finite relational signature $\sigma$ and typically write $\str{A} = (A, (R^{\str{A}})_{R \in \sigma})$ for a $\sigma$-structure over universe $A$ with interpretations $R^{\str{A}} \subset A^r$ for a relation symbol $R \in \sigma$ of arity $r = \mathrm{ar}(R)$.
+By \emph{substructures} $\str{A}_0 \subset \str{A}$ we always mean induced substructures $\str{A}_0 = \str{A}\restr A_0$ for which $R^{\str{A}_0} = R^{\str{A}} \cap A_0^r$.
+This should be contrasted with \emph{weak substructures} (sometimes considered to be the standard notion, e.g.\ for subgraphs) where just $R^{\str{A}_0} \subset R^{\str{A}} \cap A_0^r$ is required.
+We shall often have occasion to consider more complex structural scenarios that involve e.g.\ some $\sigma$-structure together with a family of substructures, or families of partial isomorphisms within some $\str{A}$ or between the members of a family of $\sigma$-structures, et cetera.
 In such situations we shall often adopt a multi-sorted formalisation, with distinct sorts for different kinds of objects and an explicit encoding of relationships between objects, e.g.\ by means of families of functions between different sorts.
 As we shall see, even the labelling of such families should sometimes not be regarded as static but as a structural feature that may for instance be subject to permutations if we want to account for all relevant symmetries.
 The idea is illustrated in the following section for the key notion of \emph{amalgamation patterns}, where we start from an ad-hoc preliminary formalisation in order to develop the more symmetry-aware formalisation.
+A \emph{partial isomorphism} between $\sigma$-structure $\str{A}$ and $\str{A}'$ is a partial function $p$ from $A$ to $A'$ that is an isomorphism between the induced substructures on its domain and image: $p \colon \str{A}\restr \mathrm{dom}(p) \simeq \str{A}' \restr \mathrm{image}(p)$; we write $\mathrm{part}(\str{A},\str{A}')$ for the set of all partial isomorphisms between $\str{A}$ and $\str{A}'$.
+For partial maps like these, suggestive notation like $p \subset q$ is used to say that $q$ is an extension of $p$.